openid/openid4vp_ble/main.md

 |Identify            | 00000006-5026-444A-9E0E-D6F2450F3A77 | Write                 | Wallet identifies   |
 |Submit VC           | 00000007-5026-444A-9E0E-D6F2450F3A77 | Write                 | Submit the VC       |
 +--------------------+--------------------------------------+-----------------------+---------------------+

+TODO: Can we plan to register our service with Bluetooth SIG?
+This will allow us to have

 ToDo: If 'Submit VC' latency is high due to the presence of a photograph we will fall back to the style that Kritina wrote with State.